jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 ## Measures for How Likely is a Problem ##

-There are a number of measures you can use to help identify a risk that will have a higher likely hood causing a problem.
+There are a number of measures you can use to help identify a risk that will have a higher likelihood causing a problem.
 The "Key" measures are ones that directly indicate likeliness, where "Corollary" measures are ones that only hint at how likely it will be.

 ### Key Measures of Likelihood ###